 1. Ciudad de las Artes y las Ciencias

 Address: Av. del Professor López Piñero, 7, 46013 València, Valencia, Spain

 The City of Arts and Sciences is a cultural and architectural attraction in Valencia, Spain.
-It is the most significant modern tourist destination in the city of Valencia and one of Spain’s 12 Treasures.
+It is Valencia’s most important modern tourist destination and one of Spain’s 12 Treasures.

 The City of Arts and Sciences is located on the site of the former riverbed of the Turia River, which was drained and rerouted after a devastating flood in 1957.
 A picturesque sunken park was created from the old riverbed, which you can explore on a guided tour.

 The most recent structure in the complex, L’Àgora, was opened in 2009.
-Originally planned at the equivalent of €300 million in 1991 for three buildings, it has cost over €1.5 billion and only two structures have been completed to date.
+Planned initially at the equivalent of €300 million in 1991 for three buildings, it has cost over €1.5 billion, and only two structures have been completed.
 The City of Arts and Sciences is one of the most visited museums in Spain and is the fourth most visited tourist attraction in Spain.

 2. Museo Nacional del Prado